China stocks fall again despite support measures

 The official Shanghai Securities News reported that China's major insurance firms ploughed tens of billions of yuan into blue-chip exchange-traded funds (ETF) and large caps on Monday.

-China Life Insurance Co Ltd (601628.SS) bought a net 10 billion yuan in index funds, while China Pacific Insurance Group (601601.SS) and other insurers each invested more than 1 billion yuan, the newspaper said.
+China Life Insurance Co Ltd bought a net 10 billion yuan in index funds, while China Pacific Insurance Group and other insurers each invested more than 1 billion yuan, the newspaper said.

 That helped the indexes rise just over 2 percent on Monday, but the relief was shortlived.